Frequently Asked Questions

 - Where they use the service of a Data Processor (for example, where Disc is used, Littoralis is a Data Processor) ensure that there is a Data Processor Contract in existence between them.

-For more on how to comply with data protection law register for one of our free webinars here.
+For more on how to comply with data protection law view our video webinar here.

 Banning & Exclusion Schemes